Ircama/osm-carto-tutorials/pages/_includes/scripts-osm-carto.md

   --icesheet-outlines   only process antarctica-icesheet-outlines-3857
 ```

 The script supports Windows, UNIX, Python 2.7, Python 3 and *curl* when installed (anyway *curl* is not required, for more comfortable Windows support).
-Installation of *shapeindex* is a prerequisite to index files, but is not strictly required if `-s` option is used.
+Installation of *shapeindex* is a prerequisite to index files, but is not strictly required if `-s` option is used (anyway, old indexes are not automatically removed; it is better to manually remove indexes from the subfolders when updating the data directory without updating indexes).

 *get-shapefiles.py* can be run from the *scripts* directory of *openstreetmap-carto*, or from its base folder, or through absolute path from any directory.
 It allows a default Web proxy and also the configuration of the HTTP_PROXY environment variable.
 Windows PAC and NTLM authentication are not supported.

+The code exploits an internal dictionary for easy adaptation to future changes.

 Typical usage:

 ```shell